-Additionally, the Group will continue in additional cost-cutting exercises where necessary to further control operating expenses and improve operational efficiency across our main business segments.
-We will continue in our efforts by practising prudent cash management and as at 30 September 2021, the Group's cash and cash equivalents stood at RM16.4 million, while shareholders' equity was RM161.6 million.
+While the issues above are not within our control, the Group will continue to evaluate and expand our business where possible across all divisions, introduce both innovative and defensive marketing strategies to maintain and improve sales, and at the same time, monitor and manage costs to further control operating expenses and improve operational efficiency across our main business segments.
+We will continue in our efforts by practising prudent and responsive cash management and as at 30 September 2022, the Group's cash and cash equivalents stood at RM16.8 million, while shareholders' equity was RM158.7 million.